Language-Research-Technology/ldaca-website/content/resources/_index.md

   _Living Languages_ is an Open Access journal.

 - [Pacific Linguistics](http://sealang.net/archives/pl/): a digital archive of many Pacific Linguistics publications up to 2012.

-# Tools {#tools}

-- [Audacity](https://www.audacityteam.org/): Audacity is a free, easy-to-use, multi-track audio editor and recorder for Windows, macOS, GNU/Linux and other operating systems.
-- [ELAN](https://archive.mpi.nl/tla/elan): a tool for making time-aligned annotations on audio and video recordings.
-- [Praat](https://www.fon.hum.uva.nl/praat/): Free software for doing phonetics by computer.
-- [FieldWorks](https://software.sil.org/fieldworks/): Software tools for managing linguistic and cultural data.
-FieldWorks supports tasks ranging from the initial entry of collected data through to the preparation of data for publication, including dictionary development, interlinearization of texts, morphological analysis, and other publications.
-- [Toolbox](https://software.sil.org/toolbox/): Toolbox is a data management and analysis tool for field linguists.
-It is especially useful for maintaining lexical data, and for parsing and interlinearizing text, but it can be used to manage virtually any kind of data.
-- [AntConc](https://www.laurenceanthony.net/software/antconc/): A freeware corpus analysis toolkit for concordancing and text analysis.